BlueBrain/Brayns/README.md

 This command will launch the braynsService app with only core functionality.
 To also add the functionality of any plugin, the ***--plugin*** option can be used to load plugins:

-    $ braynsService --uri 0.0.0.0:5000 --plugin braynsCircuitExplorer --plugin braynsMoleculeExplorer
+    $ braynsService --uri 0.0.0.0:5000 --plugin braynsCircuitExplorer --plugin braynsAtlasExplorer

 The name that must be used when specifying a plugin will depend on the name of the library of the plugin (stripping the extension **.so** from it)

 ### Using the Docker image

 Brayns is available as a docker image at https://hub.docker.com/r/bluebrain/brayns.
 The image allows to launch the braynsService application.

 It is built with every commit merged into the main repository branch (develop), and deployed into docker hub as brayns:latest.
 Furthermore, when a new release is made, and a new tag created, an additional image is built and deployed with the same tag.